remove158/chula-sso/README.md

 ## Chula SSO

-A standalone chula sso based on [chula-sso](https://account.it.chula.ac.th/wiki/doku.php?id=how_does_it_work)
+A standalone chula-sso-mock based on [chula-sso](https://account.it.chula.ac.th/wiki/doku.php?id=how_does_it_work)

 Being used in development by [Piyaphat Pinyo](https://www.github.com/remove158)

+Please feel free to use with [https://sso.piyaphat.com](https://sso.piyaphat.com)

 ## Usage

-Docker image is available at [Docker](https://github.com/remove158/chula-sso/pkgs/container/chula-sso)
+Docker images are available on the [GitHub Packages](https://github.com/remove158/chula-sso/pkgs/container/chula-sso).

 1. Install docker
 2. Download the image: `docker pull ghcr.io/remove158/chula-sso:latest`